 a.
 The goal of the USACE Civil Works program is always to provide the most scientifically sound, sustainable water resource solutions for the nation.
 The USACE review processes are essential to ensuring project safety and quality of the products USACE provides to the American people.
-Over the past few years, USACE has recognized that its Civil Works review processes, while generally effective, needed to be strengthened.
+Over the past few years, USACE has recognized that its

+Civil Works review processes, while generally effective, needed to be strengthened.
 The National Research Council (NRC) report, Review Procedures for Water Resources Project Planning, (NRC 2002); the report, Decision-Making Chronology for the Lake Pontchartrain & Vicinity Hurricane Protection Project, (2008); the Interagency Performance Evaluation Taskforce final report, Performance Evaluation of the New Orleans and Southeast Louisiana Hurricane Protection System, (2009); and the National Research Council report, The New Orleans Hurricane Protection System, Assessing Pre-Katrina Vulnerability and Improving Mitigation and Preparedness (2009) clearly show the importance of external peer review in improving USACE plans, projects and programs.

-b.
-The USACE review process is based on a few simple but fundamental principles:

-(1) Peer review is key to high quality decision and implementation documents.
-Reviews have significantly contributed to improved quality of work in the planning, design, and construction of projects;

-(2) Reviews shall be scalable, deliberate, life cycle and concurrent with normal business processes;

-(3) A review performed outside the "home" district, shall be completed on all decision and implementation documents.
-For other products, a risk-informed decision, as described in paragraph 15 below, will be made on whether to perform such a review;
+- b.
+The USACE review process is based on a few simple but fundamental principles: - (1) Peer review is key to high quality decision and implementation documents.
+Reviews have significantly contributed to improved quality of work in the planning, design, and construction of projects; - (2) Reviews shall be scalable, deliberate, life cycle and concurrent with normal business processes; - (3) A review performed outside the "home" district, shall be completed on all decision and implementation documents.
+For other products, a risk-informed decision, as described in paragraph 15 below, will be made on whether to perform such a review; - (4) Selection of review panel members for Independent External Peer Review efforts will adhere to the National Academy of Science (NAS) Policy on Committee Composition and Balance and Conflicts of Interest, which sets the standard for "independence" in review process and complexity in a national context; and - (5) Consistent review policy shall be applied to all CW work products.

-(4) Selection of review panel members for Independent External Peer Review efforts will adhere to the National Academy of Science (NAS) Policy on Committee Composition and Balance and Conflicts of Interest, which sets the standard for "independence" in review process and complexity in a national context; and a.
-Review Plans.
-The Review Plan is the lynchpin to ensuring product credibility and accountability.
-The RP is also the basis for our compliance with the Information Quality Act requirement to ensure and maximize the quality, objectivity, utility, and integrity of information (including statistical information) disseminated by the agency.
-The Review Plan describes the scope of review for the current and/or upcoming phase of work (Feasibility, PED, construction, etc) and is a component of the Quality Management Plan (QMP) in the Project Management Plan (PMP) or Program Management Plan (PgMP).
-All appropriate levels of review (DQC, ATR, IEPR and Policy and Legal Review) will be included in the Review Plan and any levels not included will require documentation in the Review Plan of the risk-informed decision not to undertake that level of review (as discussed in paragraph 15 below).
-The MSC Commander's approval of the RP is the essential first step in product accountability and is required to assure that the plan is in compliance with the principles of this Circular and the MSC QMP and that all elements of the command have agreed to the review strategy.
-Like the PMP, the RP is a living document and should be kept up-to-date to reflect the proper scale and scope of the anticipated reviews.

-(5) Consistent review policy shall be applied to all CW work products.